rahulprajapati08/OIBSIP/README.md

 Task Management Area: Users can write, view, and manage their tasks, events, and important notes.

 Developed using Android Studio, this app utilizes XML for a user-friendly interface and Java for the core functionality.
 SQLite is used for data storage, enabling users to delete their data permanently if needed.

+TASK 3 - Calculator App

+The Calculator application is a straightforward and essential tool for anyone learning Android development and Java programming.
+This app takes input values and the desired operation from the user, then computes and displays the result.
+It's an ideal project for beginners as it doesn't require the use of any complex packages.